 MYF is a ministry offered by the United Methodist Church for youth in grades 6 through 12.
 MYF gives the youth the opportunity to grow in their faith and maintain a relationship with God.
-All youth within the 6-12 grade are invited to fellowship together.
+All youth in the 6th to 12th grades are invited to fellowship together.
 Currently, we now are dividing the junior high and the senior high into two separate groups during MYF and Sunday school.
 This will allow the teachers to use curriculum that best fits the age group.

-Sunday School is a time for the youth to sit down and ask questions about Christianity, the Bible, the Trinity, etc. We have an in-depth lesson and discussion to follow.
+Sunday School is a time for the youth to gather and ask questions about Christianity, the Bible, the Trinity, etc. We have an in-depth lesson and discussion to follow.
 We invite any youth to come and join us to expand their knowledge of Christianity and fellowship.

 At baptism, we are initiated into the new covenant in Jesus Christ and membership in the Church, Christ’s body in the world.
 For many, this happens when they are very young.
 We recognize children are members of their human families, but no one expects them to clean their rooms or empty the dishwasher until much later.
 In the same way, “baptized infants are members of the Church—the family of faith—but are not yet capable of sharing everything involved in membership,” By Water and the Spirit.
 The United Methodist Church’s official statement on baptism, teaches.
 Confirmation is an opportunity to respond to the grace of God available to us, as acknowledged in baptism, and to promise to live as a person of faith.
 “What God offers us must be accepted in repentance and faith,” This Is Your Baptismal Liturgy states.
 “Confirmation and reaffirmation are our responses of commitment, profession of faith, and rededication.